owaym/project-recipes/README.md

 Building a recipe website
-To apply HTML and CSS
+to apply HTML and CSS